ska-telescope/developer.skatelescope.org/src/tools/containers/kubernetes-introduction.rst

 -------
 A PersistentVolume is an abstraction from the actual physical implementation of the underlying storage solution.
 This abstraction is manifested though StorageClass names.
 So when you create a PersistentVolumeClaim, you specify a StorageClass, which is an abstract concept and the underlying storage engine will go away and allocate that piece of storage and then mount it wherever it needs to be (Node).
 Then the Pod which wants to use that storage can find it and access it as a filesystem.

 The StorageClasses can have different characteristics.
 So within the syscore of the Kubernetes cluster on EngageSKA, we have two fundamental storage types.
-One is block, and you can only mount that for :ref:`read-write once`, so its primary use case would be running something like a database, and then you write to storage from within the database engine.
+One is block, and you can only mount that for :ref:`read-write-once`, so its primary use case would be running something like a database, and then you write to storage from within the database engine.

 The other storage type we're supporting is NFS (network file system).
 Currently, we implement both types using Ceph, but there's nothing stopping us taking our deployment to AWS or the Google Cloud Platform, and using their storage solutions and creating alias StorageClass names for NFS and block, and deploying our workloads there.
 We wouldn't have to change our resource descriptions, because we have this abstraction between what we call storage and the characteristics we want to have for that type of storage, and how it's actually physically implemented on the platform.